Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 ### Miscellaneous

-When using Fastfill (requireVerification=NO), you can limit data extraction to be done on the device only by enabling `dataExtractionOnMobileOnly`.
+When using Fastfill (enableVerification=NO), you can limit data extraction to be done on the device only by enabling `dataExtractionOnMobileOnly`.
 ```
 config.dataExtractionOnMobileOnly = YES;
 ```